arangodb/docs/3.10/foxx-reference-sessions-transports-cookie.md

     Whether the cookie should be marked as HTTP-only (rather than also exposing it to client-side code).

-If a string is passed instead of an options object, it will be interpreted as the *name* option.
+If a string is passed instead of an options object, it is interpreted as the `name` option.